fsgura/testing-go/README.md

 |`GOEXE` |`${GOBIN}`         |
 |`GORACE`|*empty*            |

-The `go_profile.sh` script in the folder `scripts` contains the lines necessary to update the environment settings and should be added to `/etc/profile.d` and executed issuing `source /etc/profile.d/go_profile.sh` during the first session, while it will be automatically loaded on every next boot.
+The `go_profile.sh` script in the folder `scripts` contains the lines necessary to update the environment settings and should be added to `/etc/profile.d`, then executed issuing `source /etc/profile.d/go_profile.sh` during the first session; after the given setup, it will be automatically loaded on every next boot by the OS startup.

-#### Note on the GORACE environment variable ####
+#### Note on the GORACE environment variable
 Full documentation at this link:
 + https://golang.org/doc/articles/race_detector.html